 - Unpermitted work that isn’t up to code doesn’t add value to the home.
 Instead, it detracts value as a sale will require the work to be removed and the bathroom be rebuilt.

-Fortunately, there are amazing options available for windows and further bathroom renovations.
+Fortunately, there are amazing bathroom window ideas and options available for further bathroom renovations at RWC.
 Contact us at RWC Windows, Doors, and More to discuss with one of our professional representatives what we can do to make your bathroom more comfortable and beautiful for your own use while you live there and to add value to the home should you decide to sell.

 *This is an updated version of a December 2018 post.
 Read the original post below!*